JeansAthiwat/Hotelevator/README.md

 # Hotelevator
 This project is a final term project of PROGRAMMING METHODOLOGY I at Chulalongkorn University, demonstrating the understanding of OOP concept in programming.

-# To Run
+# Running the Game
-to run the the game you must open it through hotelevator.jar using this command trough the console
+To run the the game you must open it through hotelevator.jar using this command through the console

 ```java -jar --module-path "{PATH TO YOUR JAVAFX-SDK}/lib" --add-modules javafx.fxml,javafx.graphics,javafx.media,javafx.controls .\Hotelevator.jar```